 Skip to main content

-It’s time to lighten up your Jewish festivals 2024.
-So, you have to start planning for your Jewish festivals in 2024.
+It’s time to lighten up your Jewish festivals in 2025.
+So, you have to start planning for your Jewish festivals in 2025.
 It’s not too early to start planning, right?
 In this article, I have mentioned when and how the major Jewish festivals are celebrated.
-You can also check out the essential information about each festivities, so you can start to get an idea of which ones might interest you.
+You can also check out the essential information about each festival, so you can start to get an idea of which ones might interest you.

 Pesach commemorates the Israelites’ exodus from Egypt, while the Sukkot celebrates their journey to the Promised Land.
 Other major Jewish festivals include Shavuot (Pentecost), which commemorates the giving of the Torah at Mount Sinai, and Hanukkah (Feast of Dedication), which celebrates the victory of the Maccabees over the Seleucid Empire.